 - Time yourself from start to finish.

-- Carry a liter of water and 10 pounds of weight in a pack (if you don’t have one, borrow something; it doesn’t have to be a particularly good fit for this exercise; use a couple of 5 pound bags of flour or something to simulate the weight of your gear).
+- Carry a liter of water and 10 pounds of weight in a pack.
+(If you don’t have one, borrow something.
+It doesn’t have to be a good fit for this exercise.
+Use a couple of 5 pound bags of flour or something to simulate the weight of your gear).

 - If your time allows it walk the same route again, timing yourself.
 And again.
 And again.
 See if you can complete 3 to 5 circuits of this three-mile course.

-- Walk at a comfortable pace, and stop before or when you have pain any where in your body.
+- Walk at a comfortable pace.
+Then stop before or when you have pain anywhere in your body.

 - Note how you feel afterwards and the following day.
 Do you feel sore anywhere?